5cover/portfolio/doc/scratch.md

 Show up to a row, so maybe 5? that feels like a good number.
 Of course it may span over multiple rows on mobile.

+maybe i could show them in a sidebar?

 ## Large image preview

 for project gallery but not only